SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 #### Immediate Characters and Integers in 64-bits

 In 64 bits, all immediate objects are represented as 61 bits of value and 3 bits of tag.
-In Pharo, Immediate integers are instances of the class `SmallInteger`, and immediate characters are instances  of the class `Character`.
-`SmallInteger` immediate objects range is between \[-2^60,2^60-1\] and are represented in two's complement.
+In Pharo, immediate integers are instances of the class `SmallInteger`, and immediate characters are instances of the class `Character`. `SmallInteger` immediate objects range is between \[-2^60,2^60-1\] and are represented in two's complement.
 For example, the binary value `2r1010001` represents the untagged value `2r1010` which has the decimal value `10`.

 ```caption=On 64 bits, SmallInteger are encoded on 61 bits.